-A Conduct Board hearing will be conducted in the following manner:
+The Student Conduct Board hearing will be conducted in the following manner:

 - a.
 The chairperson will call the room to order and introduce the members of the board; - b.
 The charges are read and the plea is entered (student may plead responsible or not responsible); - c.
 Witnesses supporting the charges are heard and questioned by the board, University representation, and the accused; - d.
-Witnesses for the accused are heard and questioned by the board, University representation, and the accused; - e.
+Witnesses for the accused are heard and questioned by the board, University representation, and the accused: - e.
 The accused is asked if he or she has any further information or statement before the deliberation begins; - f.
 All persons except the board members are excused; - g.
 The board considers only information introduced in the hearing and deliberates in executive session until a decision is made as to responsibility.
 The decision is based on the preponderance of the evidence and is decided by a simple majority vote.
-In case of a tie vote, the ruling is to withdraw charges or lower the sanction. - h.
+In case of a tie vote, the ruling is to with-draw charges or lower the sanction. - h.
 If the accused is found responsible, any previous violations may be considered in the imposition of appropriate sanctions. - i.
-After deliberation is complete the board shall announce its decision in the presence of the accused and inform the accused of the right to appeal.
+After deliberation is complete the board shall announce its decision in the presence of the accused and inform the accused of their sanctions. - j.
+Decisions made by the Student Conduct Board are final.

-Note: Averett Conduct Board proceedings are digitally audio-recorded.
+Note: The Student Conduct Board proceedings are digitally audio-recorded.
 Digital audio recordings are erased if there is no appeal of the hearing board decision or within six days of the conclusion of the appeals process.
 Digital audio recordings will remain the sole property of Averett University.

-Averett Appellate Conduct Board
+Averett Appellate Board